cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **hub_key_column_name**
 (mandatory)
-<br>Name of the hub key in the table
+<br>Name of the hub key in the table.
+(Currently this name must be unique over all tables in the declared model.
+Future versions will extend the syntax to allow the same name in different tables)
 <br>*"hk_raccn_account"*

 ### "lnk" specific properties